 On the western side of PA Route 6, explore Pennsylvania's Great Lakes region at the Main Street Art Center in Union City, Jack Paluh Arts in Waterford, and the outdoor murals created by Allegheny College in Meadville.
 As you drive along PA Route 6 through these historic towns, you'll see how local artisans are inspired by their surroundings and regional materials to create original works that include gourd art, chainsaw carvings, murals, and iron forgings.

-For more information visit the PA Artisan Trails website.
+For more information visit the PA Route 6 Artisan Trail website.